 Studying at Melbourne Polytechnic, you’ll work on special-purpose machinery in state-of-the-art facilities.
-Hands-on training will put you ahead of the rest, while friendly, knowledgeable teachers bring their wealth of industry experience with one-one-one training in workmanship so you’re ready to work on-site at the end.
+Hands-on training will put you ahead of the rest, while friendly, knowledgeable teachers bring their wealth of industry experience with one-one training in workmanship so you’re ready to work in an engineering environment.
 You’ll learn vital metal trade skills, including working safely in an engineering environment, planning and completing an engineering project, basic fabrication and welding, and basic metalwork machinery operation.
 You will gain the essential skills to work on a range of engineering projects.
 Melbourne Polytechnic’s has an excellent reputation for fabrication and mechanical trades, with staff used to demonstrate best practice in welding activities for international distribution in 2013.

 Some days students are not required to attend ie: over term break.
 The teaching department will advise these days.

 Assessment will be carried out by competency testing of each unit.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.

 |MEM13014A||APPLY PRINCIPLES OF OCCUPATIONAL HEALTH AND SAFETY IN WORK ENVIRONMENT||Core||10|